Mdeky/BusinessIntelligenceScripts2425/README.md

 # BusinessIntelligenceScripts2425

-These are the scripts used by me and Mikah for Business Intelligence
+These are all the scripts used by me and Tidenhakim for the course Business Intelligence.